Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/first-time-sign-in.md

 <img src="../images/personal-overview-blank.png" alt="Personal Overview completely blank for a new user" width="100%"/>

-You always start in your personal space, your **My Stuff**.
-Specifically, in _Overview_.
+You always start in your personal space, **My Stuff**.
+Specifically, in _My Overview_.
 This is the place where you can have a quick glance at your most important information, organize yourself, and visualize your work.

 <img src="../images/overview-personal.png" alt="Personal Overview shown in Slingshot" width="100%"/>